 In 1908 an Italian archaeologist ventured into the ruins of Phaistos, an ancient Minoan palace on the south coast of Crete.
 In an underground temple depository, among burnt bones, dust, and ashes, he found a remarkably intact golden-hued disc.
 The discovery is known as one of the most famous mysteries in archaeology: The Phaistos Disc.

-The Phaistos (or Phaestos) Disc is a large, umber-coloured, fired clay plate, about 15 cm in diameter and 1 cm thick.
-Both sides of the disc are covered with a spiral of strange stamped symbols, circling clockwise towards the disc’s centre.
+The Phaistos (or Phaestos) Disc is a large, umber-colored, fired clay plate, about 15 cm (5.91 inches) in diameter and 1 cm (0.39 inches) thick.
+Both sides of the disc are covered with a spiral of strange stamped symbols, circling clockwise towards the disc’s center.
 It’s presumed the 45 unique symbols were made by pressing hieroglyphic seals into the damp, soft clay disc.

 Archaeologist Luigi Pernier found the disc in a basement room under the palace complex during excavation.
-The site is to have suffered collapse due to earthquake or volcanic eruption.
-Other artifacts, such as the Arkalochori Axe , have been discovered elsewhere in Crete which sport similar symbols, thought to be Linear A, an undeciphered writing system used in ancient Greece.
+The site is thought to have collapsed due to an earthquake or volcanic eruption .
+Other artifacts, such as the Arkalochori Axe, have been discovered elsewhere in Crete and sport similar symbols, thought to be Linear A, an undeciphered writing system used in ancient Greece.

-To this day, researchers debate the purpose of the mysterious disc, what the coded symbols mean, and even where it was created.
+To this day, researchers debate the purpose of the mysterious disc, what the coded symbols mean, and even if Phaistos is where it was created.